 Give Your Styling Tools a Little Love

 From your straightener to your hairbrush, every tool you use on your strands deserves a good spring clean of their own.
-And we’re not just talking wiping them down—oh, no. Each and every styling tool deserves an intense cleaning of their own.
+And we’re not just talking wiping them down—oh, no. Each and every styling tool deserves an intense cleaning of its own.

 For brushes and combs, soak them in shampoo and then give them a rinse.
 Allow them to air dry.
 Though if you need to use them right away, you can always blow dry them with cool heat.